13 Tips For A Better E-Commerce Website

 If the product sold is not something unique, then it probably exists in 100s of other e-commerce websites.
 So, to differentiate your stores from others, here are 13 tips for a better e-commerce website:

 Many websites / applications can handle the risk of "developing while online".
 E-commerce is not one of them, at least the core parts.

 You may be using a ready-to-go software or built a new one from scratch.
 In both cases, test how it works very well on every level: browsing, cart functions, payments. and make sure they work.
+It’s important to implement bug tracking tools to keep track of any issues that come up.
 A bug in payments or a product that can’t be added to basket will not only result in un-completed sales but also lost future customers and bad word-of-mouth.

 2.- Have Scenarios In Case An Unexpected Thing Occurs

 In such situations, rather than offering the customers a buggy usage, you must be able to take an action with a "click" & display friendly notifications like: "for a short time we can’t accept credit card payments, we can let you know when it will be available or you can use these payment methods".

 Simply, show the customer you’re aware of the problem and have an alternative solution.